Alle43221/Managing_Financial_Data_Project1_C/README.md

      - Record new transaction
      - Calculate the account balance
      - Display a list of previous transactions
  4. **Simple Financial Reporting** (a summary of income and expenses for a specific period)
+ 5. **Data Manipulation in Files** allows the user to save and load financial data in files to preserve it between sessions

 ## Usage